 Venting and Breathability

 During our hiking field tests, we noticed that these pants hold quite a bit of heat compared to the competition.
-The stretch Zion fabric is a fair bit heavier than the material found on the most breathable pants, such as the Outdoor Research Ferrosi, and the Brion also has very few ventilation features.
+The stretch fabric is a fair bit heavier than the material found on the most breathable pants, and the Brion also has very few ventilation features.
 The only ones we noticed were mesh-lined front hand pockets, but considering the openings for these pockets rest flat when not in use, we felt that this feature had a minimal impact.
-Unlike the Prana Stretch Zion, there are no crotch holes or roll-up cuff snaps.
+There are no crotch holes or roll-up cuff snaps.
 The overall effect is that these pants don't vent or breathe well, and so are not our favorite choice for hot weather.

 The versatility of the Brion is tricky to pin down.
 In terms of this pair's functionality as hiking pants in different seasons or climates, they lack the technical features that would expand their usage.
 For example, they are warm, not convertible, and don't have any substantial ventilation points to help cool you off, like roll-up cuff cinch cords.
 All of this diminishes their versatility for hot weather or long backpacking trips.
 On the other hand, they are the most appropriate pant we tested for a variety of other outdoor activities; working outside, or in an office, wearing around town, camping, traveling, climbing, and paddling.